 Growing apples is highly rewarding, but don’t try starting one from seed.

 Apples (Malus pumila, aka Malus domestica) have a rich and varied history.
-They hold a place in nearly every culture and religion, being one of humankind’s earliest attempt at tree cultivation.
+They hold a place in nearly every culture and religion, being one of humankind’s earliest attempts at tree cultivation.
 Wild apple trees (Malus sieversii), however, bear little resemblance to their domesticated progeny.
 Wild apple trees, still found in central Asia, can grow up 40 feet in height and the fruit is smaller and more tart than most people find palatable.
 Most of the apples you see in the grocery store are crosses between Malus pumila and crab apples.
 To date, there are over 7,500 apple cultivars with various traits of skin color, texture, disease and pest resistance, juiciness, storage ability, and more.
 In 2010, the entire apple genome was mapped, with over 57,000 genes identified.
 (Humans are estimated to have up to 25,000 genes - kind of makes you wonder, doesn’t it?)

 Bare root apples

 The best way to start growing apples is with bare root stock.
 When selecting your root stock, keep in mind that some apple varieties require cross-pollination, while others are self-pollinating.
 If you only have room for one tree, you will want to be sure to select a self-pollinating variety or all you will get is summer shade.
-Bare root stock should be planted in January, February, or March in the Bay area.
+Bare root stock should be planted in January, February, or March in the Bay Area.
 According to UC Division of Agricultural and Natural Resources (UCANR) and local Master Gardener trials, and depending on your tastes and microclimate, there are many apple varieties that perform well in Santa Clara Valley.
 Before you buy, however, you may want to conduct a soil test with a reputable lab.
 This is an excellent investment in a tree that will probably live and produce fruit for the next 100 years or so.
 Also, consider the size of your mature tree - it is far easier to pick apples and care for your tree if it is a dwarf or semi-dwarf variety.

 How to grow apples

-Seasonal apple care:
+Seasonal apple care

 Apple pests and diseases